Serialization and Deserialization in Java

 Advantages of Java Serialization

 It is mainly used to travel object's state on the network (which is known as marshaling).

 Serializable is a marker interface (has no data member and method).
-It is used to "mark" Java classes so that objects of these classes may get the certain capability.
+It is used to "mark" Java classes so that the objects of these classes may get a certain capability.
 The Cloneable and Remote are also marker interfaces.